Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 The only downside we can find is that, as compared to DEET, Citronella oil evaporates quickly.

-And in high concentrations can irritate skin (just like DEET).
+In high concentrations, it can irritate the skin (just like DEET).

 Oil of Lemon Eucalyptus or OLE Insect Repellent